 Vertical Farming is the idea of growing vertically, but on a much larger scale within tall buildings and skyscrapers.
 Right now though it’s still in its infancy and it’s extremely expensive to grow food in this manner.

 Vertical Gardening is the same idea, but on a smaller scale, and it’s much more economical than building a skyscraper.

 Growing Indoors Means Climate Control, No Seasons, More Harvests & Higher Annual Yield

 Grow food without concern for weather.
-There are many reasons to grow indoors inside greehouses, the biggest of which is higher yield.
-When you control the temperature and humidity of your growing space, you’re not limited to short growing seasons, and can get many harvests per year.
-More harvest mean higher annual yield.
+There are many reasons to grow indoors inside greenhouses, the biggest of which is higher yield.
+When you control the temperature and humidity of your growing space, you’re not limited to short growing seasons and can get many harvests per year.
+More harvests mean higher annual yield.

 5 Acres Per Farm = 5 Million Acres